 Content Gateway provides a dedicated RAM cache for fast retrieval of popular small objects.
-The default RAM cache size is calculated based on the number and size of the cache partitions you have configured.
 You can increase the RAM cache size for better cache hit performance.

 If you increase the size of the RAM cache and observe a decrease in Content Gateway performance (such as increased latencies), the operating system might require more memory for network resources.
 Return the RAM cache size to its previous value.